 The game is not afoot.
 The Better-Every-Day world of 1895 is gone, even hard to recall as WWI ends.
-From his rural home, Holmes no longer provokes Scotland Yard’s envy or his landlady’s impatience, but neither is he content with the study of bees.
+From his rural cottage, Holmes no longer provokes Scotland Yard’s envy, but neither is he content with the study of bees.
 August 1920 finds him filling out entry papers at a nearly defunct psychiatric clinic on the Normandy coast.
 England’s new Dangerous Drugs Act declares his cocaine use illegal and he aims to quit entirely.
-Confronted by a question as to his “treatment goal,” Holmes hesitates, aware that his real goal far exceeds the capacity of any clinic.
-His scribbled response, “no more solutions, but true resolution,” seems more a vow than a goal to his psychiatrist, Pierre Joubert.
-The doctor is right.
-Like a tiny explosion unaccountably shifting a far-reaching landscape, the simple words churn desperate action and interlocking mystery into the lives of Holmes’ friends and enemies both.
+Confronted by a question as to his treatment objective, Holmes hesitates, aware that his real goal far exceeds the capacity of any clinic.
+Like a tiny explosion unaccountably shifting a far-reaching landscape, the detective’s scribbled response churns desperate action and interlocking mystery into the lives of Holmes’ friends and enemies both.
+(Purchase Links below)

 Susanne Dutton is the one who hid during high school gym, produced an alternative newspaper and exchanged notes in Tolkien’s Elfish language with her few friends.
 While earning her B.A. in English, she drove a shabby Ford Falcon with a changing array of homemade bumper strips: Art for Art’s Sake, Forgive Us Our Trespasses, Free Bosie from the Scorn of History.
 Later, her interests in myth and depth psychology led to graduate and postgraduate degrees in counseling.